 |Hua Hin||Padang Besar||Train||Service|

 - Buy tickets from Hua Hin to Padang Besar.

 Train 2: Padang Besar to Ipoh

 Train times from Padang Besar to Ipoh.

 - Buy tickets from Padang Besar to Ipoh.

 Location of Hua Hin Station

-Train services to Padang Besar depart from Hua Hin Railway Station which is a short distance from the popular Night Market in Hua Hin.
+Hua Hin Railway Station is located a short distance from a popular Night Market in Hua Hin.

 Location of Padang Besar Railway Station

-Thailand train services terminate at Padang Besar Railway Station which is the northern terminus for Malaysia’s West Coast Railway line.
+Thailand train services terminate at Padang Besar Railway Station which is also the northern terminus for Malaysia’s West Coast Railway line.

 Location of Ipoh Railway Station